Bro77XP/More_ethical_singing_for_Ai_Vtubers-/README.md

   - requests
   - beautifulsoup4

-  - Create a new python -m venv .venv
+First, create a new Python -m venv .venv
-  - Then Activate it venv\\Scripts\\activate
+Then activate it venv\\Scripts\\activate

 Install the required libraries using pip: